INTERNATIONAL STUDENTS: F & M

 International students must pay full tuition fee and should provide evidence of foreign funds to support themselves.
 There is no numerical limit controlling the number of international students can be accepted in F or M status.

 International students must seek guidance from their Designated Student Officer (DSO) at the international student advisor section at the first sign of trouble.
 It is better to act sooner than later.
-Most student issues can be resolved by a knowledgeable international student advisor.
+Most student issues can be resolved by a knowledgeable DSO.
 It is however, best to seek the help of an immigration attorney.

 Legal advice would help if you had the following questions:

-• I intend to go to a different educational institution than the one I originally intended to attend.
+- I intend to go to a different educational institution than the one I originally intended to attend.
+Can I change my college/ university?

-• I dropped out of school.
-How can I return to my College/ University?
+- I dropped out of school.
+Can I return to my College/ University?

 Contact the Lawyer for advice.